peterjmarko/llm-narrative-framework/docs/ROADMAP.md

 - [ ] **Implement Provenance Capture**
   - [ ] Modify `new_experiment.ps1` to generate a `manifest.json` file in each new experiment directory.
   - [ ] The manifest will capture Git state (commit SHA, tag) and key environment details (Python version, OS).
+  - [ ] Implement a smoke test that runs `new_experiment.ps1` with a minimal configuration and asserts that the `manifest.json` file is correctly generated.

 ### 2. Final Data Generation and Study Execution